africanbushman/test-site/README.md

 ## Description

-This is a website that shows my progress as a software developer and this repository deals with my introduction to CSS.
+This is a website that shows my progress as a software developer and this repository deals with the implementation of ideas I have learnt.

 ## Setup/Installation Requirements